bazelbuild/rules_python/gazelle/README.md

 This directory contains a plugin for [Gazelle](https://github.com/bazelbuild/bazel-gazelle) that generates BUILD files content for Python code.
-When Gazelle is run as a command line tool with this plugin, it embeds with a Python interpreter, which is the one Bazel resolves to when it is building the plugin.
-The behavior of the plugin is different with different version of the interpreter.
-Distributors of Gazelle binaries need to build a Gazelle binary for each OS+CPU architecture+Python version combination they are targeting.
+When Gazelle is run as a command line tool with this plugin, it embeds a Python interpreter resolved during the plugin build.
+The behavior of the plugin is slightly different with different version of the interpreter as the Python `stdlib` changes with every minor version release.
+Distributors of Gazelle binaries should, therefore, build a Gazelle binary for each OS+CPU architecture+Minor Python version combination they are targeting.

 The following instructions are for when you use [bzlmod](https://docs.bazel.build/versions/5.0.0/bzlmod.html).
 Please refer to older documentation that includes instructions on how to use Gazelle